-Spotting ovarian cancer, before it's too lateDecember 19th, 2012 by Mark Riechers in Cancer /
+Spotting ovarian cancer, before it's too lateDecember 19, 2012 by Mark Riechers in Medicine & Health / Cancer

 (Medical Xpress)—At just 28 percent, the five-year survival rate for women diagnosed with ovarian cancer is much lower than in other cancer cases.
 And, the disease can easily go unnoticed, making it difficult to find effective treatments.
 "There are very few symptoms associated with ovarian cancer," says Biomedical Engineering Associate Professor Paul Campagnola.
 "When it gets detected, it's usually too late."